Valerio-GROSSI/2D-LiDAR-SLAM-MentorPi-Gazebo/README.md

 Update: The project is currently being expanded to achieve complete coverage of unknown environments (similar to how robot vacuums operate).

-This initial project focuses on evaluating different localization and mapping approaches for a mobile robot, both in simulation and on real hardware.
+The initial project focused on evaluating different localization and mapping approaches for a mobile robot, both in simulation and on real hardware.

 The methods explored include: